 - Liberation and the Bible: Chosen People, Part Three

 I was attending a social gathering with some of philosophy professors and one of my teachers started telling this story:

-When we read the Bible, occasionally we don’t know what kind of literature it is; but we do know one thing – it’s literature.
+When we read the Old Testament, occasionally we don’t know what kind of literature it is; but we do know one thing – it’s literature.

 God made human beings, and God likes all the good that he put in us.
 Literature is one of the very good things.
 Let’s continue with literature for a bit.

-An honored technique in literature is to take a historical person or event and tell it in such a way that it applies to current events.
-(The TV series M.A.S.H. is a perfect example: stories set in Korean War times but with the 60’s and the Vietnam War in mind.
+An honored technique in literature is to write ostensibly about a historical person or event, but the reader knows the author is really making a statement about current events.
+(The TV series M.A.S.H. is a perfect example: stories set in Korean War times but with the 60’s and the Vietnam War in mind.)
 Sometimes stories are the best way for authors to say what they want to say about their world.
 Details are changed or made up.
 When that happens, we don’t put down the book and say, “This is lies.”
 It’s literature and sometimes good literature, and God is pleased.